9.4 Enhancing comparability

 thetaAB <<- rbind(thetaAB, ra(props, simplify = TRUE))

-The results are assembled in the variable thetaAB in the working directory.
-This variable should be initialized as thetaAB <- NULL before milling.
+in the working directory.
+This variable should be initialized as thetaAB <- NULL

 It is possible that the relation between \(Y_\mathrm{A}\) and \(Y_\mathrm{B}\) depends on covariates, like age and sex.
 If so, including covariates into the imputation model allows for differential item functioning across the covariates.
 It is perfectly possible to change the imputation model between iterations.
 For example, after the first 20 iterations (where we impute \(Y_\mathrm{A}\) from \(Y_\mathrm{B}\) and vice versa) we add age and sex as covariates, and do another 20 iterations.
 This goes as follows: